 Surgical masks protection

 These masks are commercially available, more comfortable, and affordable.
 However, surgical masks are harder to fit properly.
 A poor fit causes gaps around the nose and along the sides of the face where respiratory droplets containing the virus leak in and out.
 Masks with tie cords and nose wires can help improve fit.
 The ear loops of surgical masks can also be knotted to fit more snugly.
-Since the delta variant is more contagious than other variants, it’s even more important to make sure masks are properly fitted.
+Since the omicron variant is more contagious than the original Covid-19 virus, it’s even more important to make sure masks are properly fitted.
 Look for surgical masks with multiple layers of non-woven material.